Experienced Nursing Home Falls and Fractures Lawyer Serving Chicago Victims

 While all individuals age 65 and older are at increased risk for suffering serious injuries in a fall, a disproportionate amount of fall-related injuries among the elderly occur in nursing homes.
-Elderly individuals and their family members rely on nursing homes to provide safe living environments, so why is this the case?
+Elderly individuals and their family members rely on nursing facilities to provide safe living environments, so why is this the case?

 Part of the reason may be that individuals living in nursing homes tend to be older, more frail, and less able to care for themselves.
-However, studies and litigation have shown that nursing homes regularly fail to provide appropriate care and safe facilities for their residents.
+However, studies and litigation have shown that facilities regularly fail to provide appropriate care and safe facilities for their residents.
 These problems often lead nursing home residents to suffer injuries in falls that could – and should – be avoided.

 The Truth about Nursing Home Falls and Fractures